openshift/origin/docs/proposals/apiman-integration.md

 APIMan Components (e.g. gateway, management interface) integrated with the cluster will utilize mutual TLS for internal communication.

 #### Storage
-APIMan is capable of using several backends (e.g. ElasticSearch, MySql) to store configuration, policy, and metrics.
-The initial integration will utilize ElasticSearch with the goal of reusing the same ElasticSearch cluster that is deployed for aggregated logging.
-It is assumed when the backend resides on the cluster, [Origin Aggregated logging](https://github.com/openshift/origin-aggregated-logging)<sup>[4](#r4)</sup> will be deployed before APIMan.
-The [ACL plugin](https://github.com/fabric8io/openshift-elasticsearch-plugin)<sup>[2](#r2)</sup> that is deployed as part of aggregated logging will be updated to allow access from the gateway.
+APIMan is capable of using several backends (e.g. ElasticSearch, Postgresql) to store configuration, policy, and metrics.
+The initial integration will utilize an ElasticSearch cluster dedicated to APIMan.
+The ElasticSearch image will be shared with aggregated logging.
+The [ACL plugin](https://github.com/fabric8io/openshift-elasticsearch-plugin)<sup>[2](#r2)</sup> that is deployed as part of aggregated logging will be disabled in the APIMan ElasticSearch deployment.
 Additionally, the ElasicSearch index management<sup>[3](#r3)</sup>  will be modified so that it will not cull APIMan data.

 Cluster administrators can configure APIMan to use an alternate, off cluster ElasticSearch instance if desired.
-Some organizations may have an existing instance of ElasticSearch cluster that already defines policy, and adminstrators may desire to use it instead of the one provided with aggregated logging.
+Some organizations may have an existing instance of ElasticSearch cluster that already defines policy, and administrators may desire to use it instead of the one provided with aggregated logging.

 ## Use Cases
 * **UC01** As an API provider, I want to navigate from the OpenShift web console to the policy management interface, so I can define my service policies.
-* **UC02** As an API provider, I want to explicitly expose my service when navigating to the policy managment interface, so that it is consumable according to my management policy.
+* **UC02** As an API provider, I want to explicitly expose my service when navigating to the policy management interface, so that it is consumable according to my policies.
-* **UC03** As a cluster administrator, I want a gateway to route API traffic only, so that it manages traffic based on a service's policy.
+* **UC03** As a cluster administrator, I want a gateway to route API traffic only, so that it manages traffic based on a service's policies.
-* **UC04** As a cluster administrator, I want to deploy APIMan and its components reusing existing infrastructure components where possible (e.g. ElasticSearch), so I can minimize infrastructure components.
+* **UC04** As a cluster administrator, I want to deploy APIMan such that it has no dependencies on other integrated infrastructure components (e.g. ElasticSearch for logging).
-* **UC05** As a cluster administrator, I want to reuse the aggregated logging CA when generating certs for the APIMan components, so I can reuse the ElasticSearch cluster.
-* **UC06** As an API consumer, I want to configure my services to consume other services
+* **UC05** As an API consumer, I want to configure my services to consume other services.

 ## Specification

 API services will be scoped to OpenShift projects.
 Projects will have one-to-one relationship to an APIMan namespace (formally organization).
-APIMan will utilize namespace to manage policy regarding the service.
+APIMan will utilize namespace to organize policies for a service.

 ### Deployment Scenario - APIMan Gateway Fronted by a Router

 The primary deployment scenario is to deploy APIMan components as shown in **Figure 1**.
 APIMan will be deployed as a cluster level service for managing API service end points.
-APIMan will be deployed to reuse the existing ElasticSearch cluster for storage.
-Communication between APIMan and ElasticSearch will make use of the CA certificate that was used for aggregated logging.
-Modifications to the aggregated logging deployer will be made to save the CA as a secret.
-This will allow the APIMan deployer to reuse the certificate to create client certificates.
+APIMan will be deployed with a dedicated ElasticSearch cluster for storage.
+Communication between APIMan and ElasticSearch will make use of mutual TLS similiar to aggregated logging.
+An APIMan deployer will handle installation of APIMan components including certificate and password generation as needed.

 **Figure 1 - APIMan Deployment Diagram**

 ![APIMan Deployment Diagram](apiman_deployment_diagram.png "Figure 1")

 The APIMan gateway is deployed in conjunction with a supported OpenShift router.
 A typical request to a managed endpoint is initially routed to the gateway and then further routed by the gateway to the targeted service.
 This flow can be seen in **Figure 2** where the APIMan gateway relies upon the service proxy to find pods.
+This scenario will most likely negate features provided by the router such as affinity, dynamic reloading, route scaling, etc.  This deployment scenario was chosen as it is the simplest to implement given current time constraints and APIMan's current feature set.

 **Figure 2 - Managed Service Request Flow with APIMan Gateway and Router**